STATEMENT OF FAITH

-- Historical – understanding the words of Bible in the context in which they were written.
+- Historical – understanding the words of the Bible in the context in which they were written.

-- Theological – a consistent consideration of the whole of Bible when drawing theological positions.
+- Theological – a consistent consideration of the whole of the Bible when drawing theological positions.

 As members of Stonebridge Bible Church, we believe, affirm, and support this statement of faith.